 Orgatec is the leading international trade fair for the modern working world, highlighting the newest trends and innovations on the market.
-The bi-annual event held in Messe, Cologne opened its doors from 23rd to 27th October and saw over 670 exhibitors and 51,000 visitors from across the globe.
-Our group of BOF attendees, made up of Account Manager, Dan, Simon and James from our Capital Projects Team and John, our Contracts Manager set off for Cologne to see what new products and trends the industry has to offer this year.
+Our group of BOF attendees, Dan, Simon, James and John, set off for Cologne to see what new products and trends the industry has to offer this year.

 This year we also saw a big trend for modular furniture systems.
 This is by no means a new concept, but this year we’re seeing launches from manufactures that historically, haven’t ventured into modular furniture.
 Vitra for example have just launched Softwork, a sofa system with near endless configuration possibilities, thanks to the wide range of shapes available.
 We also saw new power module designs from Vitra, different to anything on the market currently.
 The moveable system on the Softwork range allows the user to pull the power unit up when needed, and push it back out the way when finished.